learn-co-curriculum/bash-tutorial/README.md

 $ ruby hello_world.rb
 ```

-This command is no different then the `cd` command.
+ is no different than the `cd` command.
 We're executing the `ruby` program by supplying a path to a file to execute.

 Most programs also accept flags or options for execution.